Complete Guide

 What is a top-up loan?

-Yes, subject to tax regulations, interest paid during the construction phase may be claimed under Section 24(b) in five equal installments following possession.
+Yes, as far as tax laws are concerned, interest interest to be paid during the construction phase can be claimed under Section 24(b) in five equal instalments after possession.

-What documents are required for a home loan?
+What are the required papers to get a home loan?

 Can I refinance my home loan?